vikash5472/a3-back-service/IMPLEMENTED_FEATURES.md

 3.  **OTP Service:**
     *   Users can request a maximum of 2 OTPs within a 1-hour window.
     *   After 2 invalid OTP attempts, a user will be blocked from requesting/verifying OTPs for the next 2 hours.
-    *   OTP SMS messages are sent using Twilio.
+    *   OTP SMS messages are sent using a generic SMS service (Twilio implemented).
     *   Node-cache is used for OTP rate limiting and blocking.

 4.  **API Documentation:**